RM R1 - 10000 Gs / N52

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- They do not lose their strength (of the magnet).
-After about 10 years, their power decreases by only ~1% (theoretically),
+- They do not lose strength over time.
+After 10 years, their strength decreases by only ~1% (theoretically),

-- In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an aesthetic appearance,
+- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- They have exceptionally high magnetic induction on the surface of the magnet,
+- They possess very high magnetic induction on the surface of the magnet,

-- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes and sizes, which amplifies their universality in usage.
+- Due to the option of accurate forming or adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a strong impact.
+- They can break when subjected to a strong impact.
 If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

 - Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-Exercise Caution with Neodymium Magnets
+Handle with Care: Neodymium Magnets

 Keep neodymium magnets away from the wallet, computer, and TV.

-Strong magnetic fields emitted by neodymium magnets can destroy magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
-In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
-Avoid placing neodymium magnets in close proximity to electronic devices.
+The strong magnetic field generated by neodymium magnets can destroy magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, etc. devices.
+They can also damage videos, televisions, CRT computer monitors.
+Remember not to place neodymium magnets close to these electronic devices.

-Neodymium magnets can become demagnetized at high temperatures.
+Neodymium magnets can demagnetize at high temperatures.

 Despite the general resilience of magnets, their ability to maintain their magnetic potency can be influenced by factors like the type of material used, the magnet's shape, and the intended purpose for which it is employed.

-To raise awareness of why neodymium magnets are so dangerous, read the article titled How dangerous are powerful neodymium magnets?.
+To raise awareness of why neodymium magnets are so dangerous, see the article titled How very dangerous are strong neodymium magnets?.